DesignMike/smart-table-builder/readme.txt

 The source code can be found in the following git repo hosted on GitHub https://github.com/DesignMike/smart-table-builder

+= Building the javascript files from source =
+The file 'assets/js/frontend.js' has the source code in folder 'frontend' The file 'assets/js/backend/admin.js' has the source code in folder 'backend' Use 'cd' from your command line to switch to either of the source code folder, install npm dependencies by using command 'npm install', then run 'npm run build'

-= Third Party Domains =
+= Third Party Services =
-The plugin uses the following third party domains: fonts.google.com - This host is used to provide font services from Google Fonts Google Fonts Privacy Policy: https://developers.google.com/fonts/faq/privacy Google Fonts Terms & Conditions: https://developers.google.com/fonts/terms
+The plugin uses the following third party services:
+Google Fonts - for fonts service in the frontend, and showing a font picker in the table editor page Google Fonts Privacy Policy: https://developers.google.com/fonts/faq/privacy Google Fonts Terms & Conditions: https://developers.google.com/fonts/terms